The "Unit Circle" is a circle with a radius of 1.

 What about tan?

-Well, tan = sin/cos so you can calculate it like this:
+Well, tan = sin/cos so we can calculate it like this:

 |But writing 1/√3 may cost you marks